pharaox/carnalitas_agot/README.md

 * *Rhyonish*: shunned
 * *Winter*: accepted

-The only exception from the baseline is the *Old Gods* religion, where hostile faith slavery is criminal instead of shunned.
+The exceptions from the baseline are the *Old Gods* religion, where hostile faith slavery is criminal, and the the *Drowned God* religion, where it is accepted.

 Note that *Hostile Faith Slavery* can never be less accepted than *Righteous Faith Slavery*.